OverSurge/PS1-Argonaut-Reverse/Documentation/Data formats/Textures.md

 The texture format is pretty complex, I tried to document it the best I could.
 Contact me if you need help understanding it.

-## BRender's textures concepts
+## Textures format's concepts

-In order to understand how BRender textures work, I advise you to read this part of the documentation.
+In order to understand how this engine's textures work, I advise you to read this part of the documentation.

 ### General concept